xoofx/git-rocket-filter/Readme.md

 Removes the specified file/directory based on a `<pattern and command>` `<pattern> [<command>]`.
 Similar to the way `--keep` is working but by deleting files instead.

-The same remarks for `--keep` applies to this option.
+The same remarks for `--keep` apply to this option.

 Note when using script that the `entry.Discard` is by default set to **true** for each entry visited.
 You can reverse the behavior by setting **false** on a particular entry.
 ___